angular-ui/ui-grid/README.md

 * [Tim Sweet](http://ornerydevelopment.blogspot.com/)
 * [Jonathon Ricaurte](https://github.com/xcrico)

-Based on koGrid:
+Based originally on koGrid:
 * [Eric M. Barnard](https://github.com/ericmbarnard/KoGrid)

 License: [MIT](http://www.opensource.org/licenses/mit-license.php)

 Dependencies: jQuery & angular.js.
-(JqueryUi draggable for non-HTML5 compliant browsers to use awesome aggregate feature)
+(JqueryUi draggable for non-HTML5 compliant browsers to use awesome Drag-N-Drop aggregate feature.
+However, you can still groupby without draggability)
 ***
 ##About##
 __ng-grid__ Originally built on knockout we wanted to port it to angular.

-version 1.2.2
+version 1.3.0

 ***
 ##Roadmap##

-ng-grid is version 1.2.2 release.
+ng-grid is version 1.3.0 release.

 We are going to be adding more features here as we head to a 1.3 release, including: